alinocco/intourist-telegram-bot/README.md

 Questions:

-* **Organization of roles (client, guide, admin) and permissions.** We'll have users for clients and admin for now.
+* Organization of roles (client, guide, admin) and permissions.
+We'll have users for clients and admin for now.
-* **Tour and Tour Instance.
+* Tour and Tour Instance.
 Which data should be in Tour which in Tour Instance?
-Should we copy some data to have precise statistics on prices in Tour Instance and allow modifications in Tours?** Do it with payment value/quantity.
+Should we copy some data to have precise statistics on prices in Tour Instance and allow modifications in Tours?
+Do it with payment value/quantity and preserve all the info that can be changed with creating a new version of Tour and deactivate the old one.
-* **Should we connect all logic to User or Profile?** Do it inside a customized User.
+* Should we connect all logic to User or Profile?
+Do it inside a customized User.
-* **Is the tour is available?** Group is full by max people constraint.
+* Is the tour is available?
+Group is full by max people constraint.
 Is group open boolean for tour group.

 ## Setup